jblowe/RE/semantic_sources/README.md

 (You may change the parameters to get different data, but you must also change the name of the file in the script.)

-Finally, to produce the mel, do:
+Finally, to produce the mels for all projects, do:

-`python3 ../all_glosses.py TGTM | python3 clics.py X > output.mel`
+`python3 regenerate-clics.py X`

 # Both